Asupkay/CS-546-Final-Project/README.md

 1. `npm install` - Install the different node modules
 2. `service mongod start` - Start up the mongo db
-3. `node config/seed.js` - seed the database with a couple users, some parties, and some items
+3. `node config/seed.js` - seed the database with a couple users (AlexFood AlexChef), some parties (1, 2, 3), and some items (burger and icecream).
+You can add more items or users here if you would like.
 4. `npm start` - start up the server
 5. navigate to `localhost:3000`
 6. Login with either `username: AlexFood password: banana` to go to the pos system or `username: AlexChef password: banana` to go to the queue